 Kenya travel guide

-Lions and leopards are just part of the landscape in Kenya, East Africa’s favourite safari destination.
-More than 40 national parks and nature reserves are scattered between Lake Victoria and the India Ocean, covering every imaginable landscape and featuring just about every animal in Africa: from aardvarks to zebras.
+Lions and leopards are just part of the landscape in Kenya, one of East Africa's favourite safari destination.
+More than 40 national parks and nature reserves are scattered between Lake Victoria and the Indian Ocean, covering every imaginable landscape and featuring just about every animal in Africa: from aardvarks to zebras.

-Most people start their journey in Nairobi, but few linger when there are more attractive cities strung out along the sun-kissed Kenyan coast and dotted around the Great Rift Valley.
-Whether you pick the interior or the coast, with its beach resorts and Islamic ruins, you can be sure to find a national park or reserve close at hand – Nairobi even has a national park within the city limits, with zebras and giraffes just a stone’s throw from the suburbs.
+Most people start their journey in Nairobi, Kenya's capital city, but few linger when there are more attractive cities strung out along the sun-kissed Kenyan coast and dotted around the Great Rift Valley.
+Whether you pick the interior or the coast (with its beach resorts and Islamic ruins), you can be sure to find a national park or reserve close at hand.
+Even Nairobi has a national park within the city limits, with zebras and giraffes just a stone's throw from the suburbs.

 Kenya is also a great place for cultural encounters, with more than 40 different tribal groups, each following its own unique way of life.
-The semi-nomadic Maasai, with their multi-coloured, bead-covered adornments, are perhaps the most obvious group, but visiting any tribal village is a fascinating and enlightening experience.
+The semi-nomadic Maasai tribe, with their multi-coloured, bead-covered adornments, is perhaps the most obvious group, but visiting any tribal village is a fascinating and enlightening experience.

 On appearances, Kenya would seem like the perfect holiday destination, but tourism has had its ups and downs in recent years, with political upheaval during elections and a string of high-profile militant attacks in Nairobi and along the coast.